North Korea launches suspected ballistic missile, its first in a month

 North Korea appears to be resuming its missile tests after a month-long pause during the Beijing Winter Olympics, which some analysts believe was intended to avoid crossing its ally, China.
-In January, North Korea conducted seven missile tests, as it works to diversify and expand its arsenal with a variety of new missile systems.
+In January, North Korea conducted seven missile tests, as it works to diversify and expand its arsenal with a variety of new systems.
 During its last test on Jan.
 30, North Korea fired an intermediate-range ballistic missile capable of striking Guam, in its most powerful weapons test in years.

-Sunday’s launch comes while international attention is focused on Russia’s invasion of Ukraine.
-Some experts said North Korea could use this period to step up testing activity and refine its weapons technology.
-The missile’s timing also coincides with a heated campaign ahead of South Korea’s presidential election, which will shape the South’s approach to its rival North’s nuclear threats for years to come.
+Sunday’s launch comes during a period of already heightened tensions in the region, over Russia’s invasion of Ukraine.
+It also coincides with a heated campaign ahead of South Korea’s presidential election, which will shape the South’s approach to its rival North’s nuclear threats for years to come.

+South Korea’s Unification Ministry expressed “deep concern” over the missile launch on Sunday, noting that it came “at a time when peace and stability on the Korean Peninsula are paramount” due to the tensions over Ukraine and the March 9 presidential election.

-South Korea’s presidential Blue House said it will hold an emergency meeting of the National Security Council to discuss the weapons test.
+South Korea’s presidential Blue House held an emergency meeting of the National Security Council to discuss the weapons test.
 North Korea is banned from launching ballistic missiles under sanctions imposed by United Nations Security Council.

-According to preliminary figures released by the Japanese defense ministry, the missile may have traveled as high as 600 km and as far as 300 km — figures that may signal that the missile may be a different type of missile than its usual short-range ones that it tested in January, according to some experts.
+According to preliminary figures released by the Japanese and South Korean governments, the missile may have traveled as high as 375 miles (600 km) and as far as 187 miles — figures that may signal that the missile may be a different type than the short-range ones that tested in January, according to some experts.

 The Japanese Prime Minister’s Office directed government agencies to “dedicate maximum effort to gather and analyze information.”